DeanHuang-Git/Comparison-of-Machine-Learning-Algorithms-Deep-Learning-Algorithms-in-Sentiment-Analysis-/README.md

 classification of sentiment analysis.
 The sentiment analysis algorithms we are evaluating and comparing are logistic regression, k-nearest neighbors algorithm, random forest, fasText, Long short-term memory (LSTM), Attention-Based BiLSTM, and CNN.
-To compare the performance of these methods, we will use the Yelp dataset provided by Kaggle [1] to perform sentiment analysis on the user reviews.
+To compare the performance of these methods, we will use the Yelp dataset provided by [Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset) to perform sentiment analysis on the user reviews.

 ## Project Members